Campbell-Muscle-Lab/PyMyoVent/docs/pages/modules/MyoSim/background.md

 MyoSim is software that [Ken Campbell](http://www.campbellmusclelab.org) originally wrote to simulate the mechanical properties of half-sarcomeres.
 It extends [Huxley-based cross-bridge distribution techniques](https://www.ncbi.nlm.nih.gov/pubmed/4449057) with Ca<sup>2+</sup> activation and cooperative effects.

-This repository contains an implementation of MyoSim written in MATLAB.
-Other versions of MyoSim have been written in [C++](http://www.myosim.org) and [Python](https://github.com/Campbell-Muscle-Lab/Python_MyoSim).
+This repository contains an implementation of MyoSim written in Python.
+Other versions of MyoSim have been written in [C++](http://www.myosim.org) and [MATLAB](https://Campbell-Muscle-Lab.github.io/MATLAB_MyoSim).
 None of the versions are completely interchangeable.
 All have strengths and weaknesses.
+The C++ code is the fastest, but also (by far) the most complicated.

 ### Theory